Car Buying Strategies

 When equipped with all the bells and whistles, the new Toyota Tundra is quite luxurious.
 A thumping JBL sound system takes the Platinum model’s fun factor to the next level.
 Ventilated seats provide enhanced relaxation on humid days.
 Meanwhile, blind-spot monitoring ensures extra protection on the highway.
 Navigation is also offered.

-Reasons Not to Buy a 2017 Toyota Tundra – The Cons
+Reasons You May Not Like the 2017 Toyota Tundra – The Cons

 1. Mediocre Crash Scores